 The NAM has grave concerns about this attempt to create liability over sales of lawful, beneficial energy products essential to modern life through state law.
 As the Court found in American Electric Power Co. v.
 Connecticut, 564 U.S. 410 (2011), climate litigation plainly implicates federal questions and complex policymaking.
-State tort suits against the energy sector cannot achieve these public policy objectives, and state courts are not the appropriate forums to decide these critical national issues.
-For these reasons, the NAM has a substantial interest in attempts by Respondents and other localities to subject its members to unprincipled state liability for harms associated with climate change.
+State law claims against the energy sector cannot achieve these public policy objectives, and state courts are not the appropriate forums to decide these critical national issues.
+For these reasons, the NAM has a substantial interest in attempts by Respondent and local governments to subject its members to unprincipled state liability for harms associated with climate change.